-communicating to a higher level of competence.
-Throughout The curriculum is designed to build upon AFL language skills acquired during previous academic years.
-Students further develop their ability to use AFL as a practical means of communication in a wide range of contexts.
-Students are introduced to an extensive range of vocabulary and grammar to enable them to develop an effective and accurate command of the language including speaking, writing, reading and listening skills.
+This course is designed to build upon AFL language skills acquired during previous academic years.
+Students will further develop their ability to use AFL as a practical means of communication in a wide range of contexts.
+Students will be introduced to an extensive range of vocabulary and grammar to enable them to develop an effective and accurate command of the language including speaking, writing, reading and listening skills.
+Topics include family, relationships, and entertainment.